kenyann/HACKATHON_AURORA/web_src/docs/deploy_existing.md

-# RAG chat: Deploying with existing Azure resources
+# Deploying with existing Azure resources

 If you already have existing Azure resources, or if you want to specify the exact name of new Azure Resource, you can do so by setting `azd` environment values.
 You should set these values before running `azd up`.
 Once you've set them, return to the [deployment steps](../README.md#deploying).